Divorce Law

 Filling Out the Financial Affidavit

 A financial statement in a divorce is like a worksheet.
-A financial affidavit may ask about the financial status of each spouse separately, and what the couple owns jointly.
-Mandatory disclosure forms can include information about:
+It includes information about the financial situation of each spouse and what the couple owns jointly.
+Mandatory disclosure forms will require information about the following for the purpose of dividing your marital property:

 • Income